Starbucks Barista

 Did you know that Starbucks coffee’s caffeine content is astronomical compared to other chains?
 Is that why it’s addictive?

-Asked by PabloMX about 12 years ago
+Asked by PabloMX over 12 years ago

 This actually surprises me.
 I've worked in other coffee shops and the caffeine content on the brewed coffee is the same.
 In espresso, it is a little higher than the average shot, but I'd always assumed it was the sugar that was addictive for most people.
 At Starbucks, 1 shot of espresso is 89 mg of caffeine (avg is 77 mg) and 8 oz of brewed coffee is about 160 mg of caffeine.
 Furthermore, dark roasts will have less caffeine than light roasts since the roasting process also affects the caffeine content.
 A venti vanilla latte, that only has the standard 2 shots of espresso has 178 mg in a 20 oz cup (and about 43g of sugar).
 A venti brewed coffee on the other hand will have approx 400 mg caffeine in a 20 oz cup (and no sugar).